• New Posts

 Instructions

 • Heat oven to 325ºF.
-Score fat rind on ham at 1-inch intervals with a knife.
-Skip scoring if ham is spiral-cut.
-Place ham, scored-side up, in a roasting pan.
-Place 1 cup water in the bottom of the pan.
+Remove ham from packaging and discard juices.
+Place spiral-cut ham in roasting pan, with the flat side pointing downward.
+(If using an uncut ham, score fat rind at 1-inch intervals with a knife.
+Place ham, scored-side up, in roasting pan.)
+Pour 1 cup water or broth in the bottom of the pan.

-• Combine black pepper, garlic powder and mustard powder in a small bowl and then rub all over the surface of the ham.
-Tent ham with foil and roast for 1½ hours.
+• Combine black pepper, garlic powder, and mustard powder in a small bowl and then rub all over the surface of the ham.
+Tent ham with foil and roast for 1 to 1½ hours until internal temperature reads 115ºF to 120ºF on an instant read thermometer.

 • Combine honey, cinnamon and ground cloves.
-Remove foil from ham and drizzle or brush honey over the ham.
+Remove foil from ham and drizzle or brush honey glaze over the ham.
 Continue roasting, uncovered for 30 minutes to caramelize the outside.
+If there is leftover glaze, re-glaze the ham after 15 minutes and return to the oven.

 • Remove ham from oven and let rest 20 minutes.
 Transfer to a cutting board to carve or present on a platter, garnished with herbs and fresh fruit if desired.